ekedonald/Shell-Scripting/README.md

 ![user-input script](./images/6.%20user-input%20script.png)

-A little bit about the code block.
+A summary of the code block.
 The script prompts for your name.
 When you type your name, it displays the text *hello!
 Nice to meet you*.
 Also `#!/bin/bash` helps you specify the type of bash interpreter used to execute the script.

 **Step 4**: Save your file using the `esc` key and `:wq!`.